Board Meeting Date Changes

 SCIENCE!
 TECHNOLOGY!
 ENGINEERING!
 ARTS!
 MATH!
 Who knew they could be so much fun!
 We'll read a fun book about our STEAM subject for the month, discuss the topic, and end with a project to illustrate and make the subject come to life.
 All ages are welcome, but younger children may require some adult help.

-Wednesday, November 15th, 4PM
+Wednesday, March 20th, 4PM

 pumpkin decorating